akshayrdeodhar/akshayrdeodhar.github.io/cool_stuff.markdown

 	execution!
 How am I sure that the loop does give the right answer?
 You have to give an inductive proof.
 Computer Science is the way that we manifest or animate mathematics.

+- **The Clockwise/Spiral Rule**: [From c-faq](
+  http://c-faq.com/decl/spiral.anderson.html), originally by David Anderson.
+  Helping people parse C declarations in interviews since 1994.
+Because of course, if I were working on a real project, I'd use the program from KnR to be sure.
+But it turns out, not having to consult documentation for language features _does_ make you a better programmer..